rase6/rase6/README.md

 ### Hi there 👋

-🤖 I am a Robotics Engineering Student
+🤖 I am a Robotics Engineer
 🎯 Passionate about expanding robotics and artificial intelligence knowledge to solve real-world problems in the field.
 🌍 Seeking opportunities to expand knowledge and collaborate with like-minded individuals 👯
                                                                                              ![](https://github.com/rase6/rase6/blob/main/ezgif.com-crop.gif)